-Liberal Arts Diploma
+Diploma in Liberal Arts

-The Liberal Arts Diploma is designed to recognize students who, during their first two years of university-level studies, have followed a curriculum consistent with the liberal-arts tradition.
+The Diploma in Liberal Arts is designed to recognize students who, during their first two years of university-level studies, have followed a curriculum consistent with the liberal-arts tradition.
 In this tradition, with roots in classical antiquity, students are introduced to a relatively wide range of subjects in order to acquire knowledge and intellectual capacities that are general to all walks of life, rather than specific to a particular profession or trade.
 The Diploma also encourages students to find a field of study that most excites their curiosity and to begin development a deeper understanding of that field.

-The Liberal Arts Diploma is available to any student registered at the University of Regina.
+The Diploma in Liberal Arts is available to any student registered at the University of Regina.
 To be eligible, students must have successfully completed (and/or received transfer credit for) 20 University of Regina courses (60 credit hours).
 Eligibility further requires that students have: